-With our new Health & Wellness Center expansion, private memory care suites and welcoming gathering places are designed to offer the kind of effective and compassionate care that your loved one deserves.
-Our Gold Seal health center will now offer Alzheimer’s care and dementia care to seniors in Longwood, Florida – continuing the commitment to quality care that has awarded our health services the coveted Florida Gold Seal from the Governor’s Panel on Excellence in Long-Term Care.
+With our new memory care expansion, private memory care suites and welcoming gathering places are designed to offer the kind of effective and compassionate care that your loved one deserves.
+Our Gold Seal health center will offer Alzheimer’s care and dementia care to seniors in Longwood, Florida – continuing the commitment to quality care that has awarded our health services the coveted Florida Gold Seal from the Governor’s Panel on Excellence in Long-Term Care.

-Complete the contact form for more information about what it means to redefine long-term care at a skilled nursing facility in Orlando.
+Complete the contact form for more information about what it means to redefine memory care at Village on the Green.

 Care staff includes: